 There was a total solar eclipse visible in the U.S., August 21, 2017.
-There will be another one, April 8, 2024.
-The chances of seeing 2 total eclipses from Kentucky in 7 years are remote.
-Nonetheless, it will happen.
-Lebanon, Tennessee, near Nashville was in the path of totality in 2017.
+Lebanon, Tennessee was in the path of totality.

-A solar eclipse happens when the sun, earth & moon line up with the moon in the middle.
-This happens at new moon.
+A solar eclipse happens when the earth, moon & sun line up with the moon in the middle.
+This happens at new moon!
 There is not a solar eclipse every month because the moon usually goes above or below the sun.
 Whereas lunar eclipses are seen by everyone on the night side of the planet, solar eclipses are local.
 Eclipse chasers travel to stand in the moon's shadow.

 It is a coincidence that the sun and moon appear to be the same size.
-The sun is 400 times larger than the moon but 400 times farther away.
+The sun is 400 times larger than the moon but 400 times further away.

 The moon orbits the earth from west to east, so it makes contact with the sun on the sun's western edge.
 In half an hour, the sun is half covered.
 The sky has a metallic look.
-The moon's shadow approaches and suddenly, the sun is a crescent.
+The moon's shadow approaches and the sun is suddenly a crescent.
 Baily's Beads flicker as light passes through lunar valleys.
 The beads were named after Francis Baily.
 We see the diamond ring and the corona!
 Then, totality!
 There is a black disk in our sky!
-We stand in the moon's shadow!
-We look around!
+We are in the moon's shadow!
+Look around!
 There are stars and planets.
 The experience is eerie!
 The temperature drops, and birds go to their nests.
 The sky brightens in the west, and totality ends.

 On August 21, the moon's shadow touched down in the Pacific Ocean.
 It crossed the United States from the northwest to the southeast.
 It crossed Oregon, Idaho, Wyoming, Nebraska, Missouri, Illinois, Kentucky, Tennessee, & North and South Carolina.
 It passed into the Atlantic Ocean and left our planet near the Cape Verde Islands.
 I was in Lebanon, Tennessee, where the duration of totality was 2 minutes, 35 seconds.
 The crowd reacted!
 It is strange how the moon's shadow is treated as if it were a tangible thing.
 In reality, it is the absence of something: sunlight.

 Kate Russo, in her book "Total Addiction," explains what a total solar eclipse is.
 It is a situation where the moon moves between the earth and the sun.
-For a short time, the moon's shadow traverses a long, narrow path of the earth's surface.
+For a short time, the moon's shadow traverses a long, narrow strip of the earth's surface.
 Observers along the path see the sun covered by the moon and its light blocked.
 Mercury and Venus are seen.
-The sun's corona, or outer atmosphere, becomes visible, around the moon's black disk.
-Total solar eclipses occur at new moon unlike lunar eclipses, which occur at full moon.
+The sun's corona, or outer atmosphere, appears around the moon's black disk.
+Total solar eclipses happen at new moon unlike lunar eclipses, which occur at full moon.
 TSEs vary in duration, the longest being 7 minutes, 31 seconds.
-There is one somewhere every 18 months.
+There is one every 18 months.

 GREAT AMERICAN ECLIPSE: August 21, 2017

 A total eclipse of the sun occurs during new moon.
 New moon is when the moon moves between the earth and the sun.
-The night side of the moon faces us, and the moon is invisible.
-When the sun, earth & moon form a straight line, there is a total solar eclipse somewhere.
+The night side of the moon faces us, so the moon is invisible.
+When the earth, moon & sun form a straight line, there is a total solar eclipse somewhere.
 An eclipse does not occur every new moon because the moon's orbit is inclined to the ecliptic.
 Generally, the moon passes above or below the sun.
 During a total solar eclipse, the moon covers the sun, plunging us into darkness.
 Eclipses vary in duration depending on the moon's distance from Earth.
-It is a perfect fit, the only 2 discs in the sky, one on top of the other like a quarter on a quarter.
+It is a perfect fit, the only 2 discs in the sky, one on top of the other.

 The sun's diameter is 400 times larger than the moon's.
 The sun is also 400 times farther away.
 These facts make total solar eclipses possible.
 The sun is about 93 million miles away.
 The moon is about 240 thousand miles away.
 The moon was created when an object collided with the early earth, sending debris into orbit.
 The debris coalesced over time to form the moon.
 The moon was once much closer.
 It is slowly drifting away, and there will be a time when it will not appear large enough to cover the sun.
 There will be no more total solar eclipses.